-Whether you’ve lived in Brantford for years, or are thinking of buying a home here, I’ll bet you don’t know these Fun Facts about Brantford!
+Whether you’ve lived in in this city for years, or are thinking of buying a home here, here are some Fun Facts about Brantford Ontario!

 Hold onto your socks… we’re taking a whirlwind trip around Brant!
 Off we go!

 HOW WELL DO YOU KNOW BRANTFORD?